How to tell if your horse is cold

 - OR – you just finished scrubbing buckets, the barn is out of hot water, and you forgot your rubber gloves.
 Your fingers are now icicles.
 Of course, his ears will be warm if you touch them with your icicles.

 - Put your hands under the blanket!
 Same theory – it’s all relative.
-But, if there’s sweat under the blanket, you have some adjusting to do.
+But, if there’s sweat under the blanket, you have some adjusting as your horse is clearly too warm.

 More scientific ways to determine if your horse is cold:

 - Is he a “hard keeper”?
-Many horses that struggle with keeping weight on, or actually lose weight in the winter, may just be cold at night.
-All calories that he eats are used, and then he needs to tap his reserves to stay warm.
+Many horses that struggle with keeping weight, or losing weight in the winter, may just be cold at night.
+All calories he eats are used, and then he needs to tap his reserves to stay warm.
 There is nothing wrong with helping him out with a blanket and some extra forage.
-I suggest regularly weighing your horse with a weight tape to determine if he’s losing weight.
-There are loads of other reasons for your horse to be a hard keeper, too, so work with your veterinarian for a complete health check-up.
-Ideas here!
+I suggest regularly weighing your horse.
+There are many other reasons for your horse to be a hard keeper, too, so work with your veterinarian for a complete health check-up.

 - Horses also become wet to the skin in rare, but serious, situations where they are trapped in mud or a bog.
 Another similar situation is when their blanket is not waterproof, they stand in the rain, and now they are soaked to the skin.
 If there is even the remotest chance that a blanket will be on a horse outside or exposed through a door or window to the elements, it better be waterproof.